ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 In nine schools across Rochdale, 70 per cent of the children speak English as a foreign language [4].
 In a now [infamous exchange](http://www.theguardian.com/politics/2010/apr/28/gordon-brown-gillian-duffy-transcript), she dared complain about the effects of immigration on the local community and he called her a bigot once he (thought he) was safely back in his ministerial car.

-Failure of government to see this effect of an open-door EU policy on working-class communities and address it without insinuating that anyone complaining are racist or bigoted has created a festering rage that we now see boiling over.
+Failure of government to recognise this effect of EU freedom of movement on working-class communities and address it without insinuating that anyone complaining is a racist or bigoted has created a festering rage that we now see boiling over.

 This fear and perception is not just confined to places where immigration is high.
 It's arguably more acutely felt in places where immigrants are rare but anecdotes are plentiful.
-It's much easier to advocate kicking out all the immigrants when you don't count any of them as friends or family.
+I suppose it's much easier to advocate kicking out all the immigrants when you don't count any of them as friends or family.

 <blockquote>
 <p>"My brother and sister have lived all their life in Devon and rarely encounter anyone who is foreign or even black.
 Consequently they are very pro-Leave."</p>